-If you don't feel comfortable negotiating with aggressive debt collectors consult with an effective, professional debt settlement provider.
+If you don't feel comfortable negotiating with aggressive debt collectors, consult with an effective, professional debt settlement provider.
 Debt settlement companies employ teams who do nothing but negotiate settlements all day.
-Debt settlement company negotiators know the range original creditors and collection agencies have accepted for settlements in the past.
+Debt settlement company negotiators know the range of original creditors and collection agencies that have accepted settlements in the past.
 They use this knowledge to get the best settlement possible for you.

 MRS Associates Lawsuit

 MRS Associates hires lawyers to sue consumers.
 If you have no assets and a limited income, it pays to talk to MRS Associates to explain your financial situation.
 If you can prove you have little to pay, you will probably not find yourself on the receiving end of a lawsuit.

 If MRS Associates files a lawsuit against you, consult with a lawyer in your state with consumer law experience.
 You must file an answer to MRS Associates’ summons and complaint, or you will lose the lawsuit automatically.
 If you lose, MRS Associates will be awarded a civil judgment.
 A judgment allows it to garnish your wages, levy or freeze your bank account, place a lien on any property you own or allow the sheriff to seize your personal property.
 Ignoring a summons will not make it go away, so respond to any lawsuit.